Why I Photograph: An Apologia*

 Cultural landscapes and their names

-If many of the habitats for native species have been paved, what else remains — besides stone structures — are inoa maoli, original place names.
+If many of the habitats for native species have been overthrown, what else remains — besides stone structures — are inoa maoli, original place names.
 Like the names of places significant to Native Americans, there was a vast colonial erasing concurrent with the appropriation of title to the places they name.
-Maunalua was renamed Hawai’i Kai by Henry Kaiser.
+Maunalua was renamed Hawai’i Kai by its new owner, Henry Kaiser.
 Lēahi became Diamond Head, Puowaina became Punchbowl, Lae Loa became Barbers Point, Ka‘ōwao became Lanikai, Ka‘elepulu became Enchanted Lake and Līhue became Schofield, all to suit the fancy of developers, military commanders and politicians.

 Still, original place names do remain, a vast treasure still somewhat intact.
 Islands were named, and within each island, districts (moku) and below those, ahupuaʻa, and below those ʻili, and so on, down through many layers to small plots of land and single stones.
 In photographing places in Hawaiʻi, one sooner or later becomes interested in their names, which then occasionally turn into small openings in the fabric of time, through which one might catch a glimpse of the original cultural landscapes that thrived here.